wp-plugins/viral-social-media-buttons-by-up/readme.txt

 * Removed green arrow Upshare Branding by default from all widgets.
 = 1.0.9 =
 * Added support for multiple sites to be setup within one account.
+= 1.0.10 =
+* Added new In Content buttons behaviour, buttons now switch to vertical when scrolling large content.

 == Upgrade Notice ==
 There is no need to upgrade just yet.